varalakshmi-g/Day22-with-java/README.md

 Apart from this , I learned  about method overloading in java.

-Method verloading in java is defined as
+Method verloading in java is defined as  multiple methods with the same name inside the same class is known as method overloading.

+we can overcome naming conusion in java by using three points. they are

+1. check for the name of method
+2. Number of parameters of a method
+3. Type of parameters of a method